A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

 Once the additive package level drops, corrosion can build up in the internal brake system and compromise brake functioning.

-Carrying out a brake fluid flush replaces the bad brake fluid in the master cylinder reservoir with fresh brake fluid to restore additive package levels, remove contaminants, and ultimately improve brake performance.
+Carrying out a brake fluid flush replaces the bad brake fluid in the master cylinder reservoir with fresh brake fluid.
+The new fluid helps restore additive package levels, remove contaminants, and ultimately improve brake performance.

 2. Prevent Moisture Build Up